Submission guidelines

 Plagiarism and copyright infringement are serious legal and ethical issues.

-We require authors to cite sources of external material, whether as a list of references or within the text itself.
+We require authors to cite sources of external material.
 Please consult your editor if there are any questions about properly referencing information from sources.

 The preferred citation style of the Endeavor Business Media Dental Group follows American Medical Association guidelines.